nixomose/zosbd2/README.md

 ```
 the process will create a block device called `/dev/zosbd2ramdisk`  and the process will block handling requests to that block device.

-in another terminal you can create a filesystem on the block device.
+in another terminal you can create a file system on the block device.

 ```
 sudo mkfs.ext4 /dev/zosbd2ramdisk